 Our hot breakfast and lunch programs make it possible for students to receive well-balanced meals as they engage their learning environments each day.
-Students are strongly encouraged to take advantage of these services as they contribute greatly to student readiness to take advantage of the academic program.
+Students are strongly encouraged to take advantage of these services as they contribute greatly to student readiness and performance.

 The lunch period must be kept orderly and without excessive noise or loud talking.
 During lunch, students may choose to go to the media center for study or recreational reading.
 "Fast Food" lunches cannot be brought to students during the school day.
+(This includes food delivery such as UberEats and DoorDash.)
 Glass bottles are not allowed in the lunchroom.
-ARJ offers no-cost breakfast and lunch for students.

-NO STUDENTS ARE ALLOWED IN TEACHER'S LOUNGES BEFORE, DURING, OR AFTER SCHOOL.
+NO STUDENTS ARE ALLOWED IN TEACHER'S LOUNGES AT ANY TIME.